seasoncloud/Clonalscope/samples/BC_ductal1/ST/README.md

-Clonalscope (Spatial Transcriptomic)
+Clonalscope (Spatial Transcriptomic subclone detection and tracing)
 ================
 Chi-Yun Wu, Zhang Lab, University of Pennsylvania

 ## Description
-Clonalscope enables subclone detection, malignant spot labeling (with matched WGS/WES data), and lineage tracing in spatial transcriptomic data.
+Clonalscope enables subclone detection, malignant spot labeling (with matched WGS/WES data), and subclone tracing in spatial transcriptomic data.
+Here we demonstrated Clonalscope's ability in tracing subclones between two associated spatial transcriptomic (or scRNA-seq) dataset.
+The associated datasets can be from the two regions of a sample, from two time points, and etc.

 For more information about the method, please check out the [github](https://github.com/seasoncloud/Clonalscope) and the [manuscript]().
 <br/>